 What is the difference between sales tax and value-added tax (VAT)?
 Both sales tax and VAT are types of indirect tax – a tax collected by the seller who charges the buyer at the time of purchase and then pays or remits the tax to the government on behalf of the buyer.
 Sales tax and VAT are a common cause of confusion within the corporate tax community.
 To explain further, let’s outline the similarities and differences between these two types of indirect tax.

-Sales Tax vs. VAT overview
+Sales tax vs. VAT overview

 What triggers the tax administration requirement?

-- Permanent Establishment – Existence of a facility, bookkeeping facilities or ability to enter contracts.
+- Permanent establishment – Existence of a facility, bookkeeping facilities, or ability to enter contracts

-- Registration Threshold – Taxpayers with business activities that exceed the monetary threshold in a tax jurisdiction.
+- Registration threshold – Taxpayers with business activities that exceed the monetary threshold in a tax jurisdiction

 - Sometimes a specific activity triggers a VAT registration obligation (e.g. legal services)

-Who collects and remits the tax?
+Who collects and remits sales tax and VAT?

 - Sales tax: The seller should separately state sales tax.

-- Sales tax: The final consumer.
+- Sales tax: Only the final consumer pays.